grantmcdermott/ds4e/funcs-intro.md

 ## Iteration

 Alongside control flow, the most important early programming skill to master is iteration.
-In particular, we want to write functions that can iterate --- or *map* --- over a set of inputs.^[Our focus today will only be on sequential iteration, but we'll return to parallel iteration in the lecture after next.]
+In particular, we want to write functions that can iterate --- or *map* --- over a set of inputs.^[Our focus in this chapter will only be on sequential iteration.
+We'll explore parallel iteration in a few chapters.]
 By far the most common way to iterate across different programming languages is *for* loops.
 Indeed, we already saw some examples of *for* loops back in the shell lecture (see [here](https://raw.githack.com/uo-ec607/lectures/master/03-shell/03-shell.html#95)).
 However, while R certainly accepts standard *for* loops, I'm going to advocate that you adopt what is known as a "functional programming" approach to writing loops.
 Let's dive into the reasons why and how these approaches differ.

 ### Vectorisation